bmordan/udemy-ramda-course-notes/_posts/2018-01-03-assignment-02-solution.md

 }
 ```

+With `maybeCounter` I can supply it with the grid and a reference and receive a `Maybe` in return.
+The condition of the `Maybe` would decide if I keep looking in that direction or give up.

-I need to be looking for cells in two related directions.
+I need to be looking for matching cells in two related directions.
 For example `upRight` and `downLeft` makes a diagonal line in which we need to find 4 connected counters.
-So I just structure them in an array that I can reduce over.
+So I just structure my transform functions in related pairs.

 ```js
 const transFns = [